AusafMo/AushadhHub-BackEnd/Readme.md

 - The Project aims to solve the problem of identification of medicinal herbs.
 - The Machine Learning Model uses ResNet, with a validation accuracy of 98% and testing accuracy of 96%.
 - The training and testing dataset contains over 1500 images across 30 medicinal herb species.
-- The model is capable of classifying the user-given image into 30 species.

 ## Tech Stack Used :
   * Python 3